 A bit more about me personally….
 Margaret and I have been here at St Giles’ since 2010, having previously served in Harefield (on the edge of London diocese).
 Prior to that we lived and worked in Kenya, and before that in the Democratic Republic of Congo.
 Living near (sometimes it feels too near!) the M6 feels like we have come full circle.
 The first parish in which I worked was next to the M6 as well, at Aston in Birmingham.

 Alongside all the “Sunday stuff”, I enjoy the opportunities that we have at St Giles’ for involvement in local schools, and the privilege of serving and supporting people at some of the special moments in life.

-Away from the job, I love running – I do the Parkrun at Coventry Memorial Park every Saturday morning – and walking and climbing (with my younger son Peter we have big mountain trip in the offing later this year) and playing cricket.
+Away from the job, I love running – I do the Parkrun at Coventry Memorial Park every Saturday morning – along with walking and climbing (with my younger son Peter we have done a couple of big mountain trips in recent years) and playing cricket.
 That’s mostly at Bedworth CC, where I’ve been made very welcome.
 I enjoy cooking, especially our home-grown vegetables; also watching rubgy on the TV, and gripping dramas like Homelands.

 Margaret and I are looking forward to retirement later this year.
 In fact, she has stopped work already (she was a nurse at the Myton Hospices), and is enjoying being a grandmother to our new grandchildren.
 One lives in Stoke-on-Trent with his parents – James our elder son is also a Vicar, in Stoke.
 Our newest grandson lives in Bristol with his Mum and Dad.